Consumers are deciding the value of the branch.

 Millennials and the Branch – A recent Bain & Co. study of 137,000 consumers found that 90% of participants visited a branch in the last 3 months, including 86% of Millennials (25 to 34 years old).
 The same study revealed Millennials desire human interactions in a branch because mobile & web solutions provided by financial institutions (FIs) are inadequate to solve all their needs.
 Furthermore, the study found that Millennials are the most likely consumer to apply for and receive loans.

-The same study by Bain reported that mobile banking adoption is leveling off at 55% – growing from 52% a year earlier.
+Bain also reports that mobile banking adoption is leveling off at 55% – growing from 52% a year earlier.
 And though digital solutions can provide tremendous scale to FIs – they have not closed the gap enough to provide a sustainable revenue source i.e. loans for FIs to outpace the need for branches.

 Sales and Humans – According to a study produced by Ernst & Young (not PWC for all you Oscar fans last year) over 65% of consumer sales occur in a branch and over 72% occur with a human interaction.
 When it comes to the financial engine for banks and credit unions, sales = loans.